 Quick, Trouble-Free Tips for Getting to the Airport Easily

-After a while, many Fifty-Plus Nomads may find that they get tired of getting to and from airports.
+After a while, many Fifty Plus Nomads may find that they get tired of getting to and from airports.
 Here are eight simple getting to the airport tips to reduce your frustration:

 3 Tips for Getting Long-Term Parking at Faraway Airports

 - If you are planning to travel for less than a couple of days, you may be able to park your car at a suburban train station or a park-and-ride lot for free (or low cost) and take the train or bus to the airport and, thus, save the high parking costs.
 Check websites or call the station for details.
-Be careful since this option is not available from every station/park and ride lot and you could come home to a hefty ticket if it is prohibited.
+Be careful since this option is unavailable from every station/park and ride lot, and you could come home to a hefty ticket if it is prohibited.

-- If you need to travel to an airport that is far from home to pick up a flight, you may want to consider renting a car and driving it to the airport rather than taking a shuttle.
+- If you need to travel to an airport far from home to pick up a flight, you may want to consider renting a car and driving it to the airport rather than taking a shuttle.
 Usually, there is no drop-off fee (drop-off fees typically occur when you rent a car from one location and drop it off at another location) for bringing a vehicle to a major airport.
 Sometimes if you are leaving from a more off-the-beaten-path destination, the rental fees can be very reasonable.

 4 Ways to Get to and From the Airport Tips